 Visit our Admissions & Finances page for information about the application process, tuition, and financial aid.

 Students are guided through the program by the Director of Graduate Studies and an individual advisor chosen during the first year by the student from her/his field of study.
-We offer courses in five major Fields of Study:
+We offer courses in four major fields of study:

 For information on departmental and university financial support for graduate study, please visit our Admissions & Finances page.
 Graduate students in Art History at Florida State University also have a variety of opportunities for international studies, internships and sponsored research.
 For the latest information on upcoming programs abroad, see the current International Programs post on our News page.